Application for Undergraduate Admission

 Note: No course awards are granted for scores of H1-H3.
 Revised May 2019.

 Students in the Klingler College of Arts and Sciences pursuing a Bachelor of Arts, international business majors in the College of Business Administration, College of Education and speech pathology and audiology majors in the College of Health Sciences must satisfy a second language requirement for graduation.
 This may be accomplished by placement, course work, or both.
 The goal of the Department of Languages, Literatures and Cultures is to place students in the most appropriate level of second language study based on their previous exposure to the language.
 For more information, see the Academic Regulations section in this bulletin.

 Students who wish to pursue courses for personal or professional development and who do not wish to pursue a degree may apply for admission with non-degree status.
 Although supporting credentials are not ordinarily required for the admission of non-degree students, Marquette reserves the right to request these if deemed appropriate to complete an admission review.

-Students who have been dismissed from other colleges or universities may be admitted with non-degree status with the lapse of at least one term since the drop, and then only with the approval of the Committee on Admissions.
-Such applicants must file official transcripts from schools previously attended before their requests for admission will be reviewed.
-These transcripts must be sent directly to the Office of Undergraduate Admissions by the other institutions; they will not be accepted by Marquette if routed through the student.
+Students who have been dismissed from other colleges or universities may be admitted with non-degree status with the lapse of at least one term since the dismissal, and only then with the approval of the Committee on Admissions.
+Such applicants must file official transcripts from schools previously attended before their requests for admission are reviewed.
+These transcripts must be sent directly to the Office of Undergraduate Admissions by the other institutions; transcripts are not accepted by Marquette if routed through the student.

-Students who wish to apply for student financial aid must seek degree status and must apply for admission as a freshman, a transfer student or an additional degree-seeking student.
+Students who wish to apply for student financial aid and/or transfer credits/courses into Marquette must seek degree status and apply for admission as a freshman, a transfer student or an additional degree-seeking student.